In this post you'll learn all about how to use pictures in PowerPoint and where to find them online.

 Images are almost considered a MUST in most presentation today, and rarely does a day go by where we don’t hear the old saw about a picture being worth a thousand… yeah, you know it.

-Examples of how to use pictures in PowerPoint (before and after)
+Examples of PowerPoint pictures (before and after)

 Whether you just add one image, add many images, or turn your pictures into full screen visuals, the difference is clear.